World Suicide Prevention Day: Gender and suicide

 European and American societies report a higher male mortality by suicide than any other, while various Asian a much lower.
 According to most recent data provided by WHO, about 40,000 females of the global three hundred thousand female suicides and 150,000 males of the global half million male suicides, deliberately take their own life every year in Europe and the Americas (consisting of about thirty percent world population).
 As of 2015, apart from a few South and East Asian countries home to twenty percent of world population, Morocco, Lesotho, and two Caribbean countries, because of changing gender roles suicide rates are globally higher among men than women.

-In western countries men are about 300% or thrice as likely to die by suicide than females, while a few countries (counting over a hundred million residents overall) exceed the 600% figure.
+In western countries men are about 300% or thrice as likely to die by suicide than women, while a few countries (counting over a hundred million residents overall) exceed the 600% figure.
 Most considerable difference in male–female suicide ratios is noted in countries of the former Soviet Bloc and in some of Latin America.

 Globally, in 2015 women had higher suicide rates in eight countries.
 In China (almost a fifth of world population) women were up to 30% more likely than men to commit suicide and up to 60% in some other South Asian countries: overall South Asian (including South-Eastern Asia, a third of world population) age-adjusted ratio however, was around global average of 1.7 : 1 (men being around 70% more likely than women to die by suicide).

 Some suicide reduction strategies do not recognize the separate needs of males and females.
 Researchers have recommended aggressive long-term treatments and follow up for males that show indications of suicidal thoughts.
 Studies have also found that because young females are at a higher risk of attempting suicide, policies tailored towards this demographic are most effective at reducing overall rates.

 Shifting cultural attitudes about gender roles and social norms, and especially ideas about masculinity, may also contribute to closing the gender gap: social status and working roles are assumed to be crucial for men's identity.